YorkCodeDojo/why_functional/README.md

 ```

-3. A `listOf` can also be constructed using the `Cons` function.
+3. A `listOf` is constructed using the `Cons` function.
 This takes two arguments,  an element and another listOf object.

 Some examples